 Signals from the VISCAL source for the VIS channels show oscillations due to the build up of ice on the optical path within the FPA.
 Decontamination must be carried out periodically in order to warm up the FPA and remove the ice.
 The latest decontamination cycle was successfully performed at the end of Cycle 20.
 The VISCAL signal has behaved as expected following the decontamination.
+The next decontamination will be performed in Cycle 28.

-Figure 10: VISCAL signal trend for VIS channels (nadir view).
+Figure 10: VISCAL signal trend for VIS channels since the beginning of the mission (nadir view).
+Different colours represent different detectors.